mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/9-2-user-centered-design.md

 - Intro to product management

-- Design for accessibility — consider the target audience, what additional needs they may have, design for those from the very start
+- Design for accessibility — consider the target audience and what additional needs they may have.
+Design for those from the very start

 Resources: